Period of stability

 Annual

-For a pre-existing medical condition to be covered, this condition must have been stable during the 3 months preceding the effective date of the coverage.
+To be covered, the pre-existing medical condition must have been stable during the 3 months preceding the effective date of the coverage.

 • 0 to 99 years: 3 months before the effective date of the coverage

-For the Annual, the stability period of the Trip Cancellation or Interruption coverage is calculated from the latest of the following dates:
+In the Multi-Trip Annual plan, the stability period for Trip Cancellation and Interruption coverage is calculated from the latest of the following dates:

 • From the date of purchase of the contract

-• From the date of the first non-refundable payment
+• From the date of the first payment for each trip

 Option: Reduced Stability Period